turri21/Altair8800_Senhor/README.md

 ## Available samples

-These samples are accessible through the MiSTer Core OSD (F12) in the "Select Program" section.
+These samples are accessible through the MiSTer Core OSD (F12) in the "Load Program *.ROM" section.

+The .rom files in the repository Altair8800_Mister rtl/roms/games directory should be copied to the fat/games/Altair8800 directory on the MiSTer.

 - Empty

-      256 bytes of zeroed memory at address 0x0000.
+      4k bytes of zeroed memory at address 0x0000.

 - zeroToseven